Rmot1202/Food-Menu-Website/README.md

   - Features a quote from Paul Prudhomme.

 - **Contact Page**:
-  - A form that allows users to submit their email, name, phone number, and a description for any questions or feedback.
+  - A form that allows users to submit their email, name, phone number, and a description for questions or feedback.
   - Includes a rating system where users can rate their experience.

 ## Pages

-1. **Home**: Introduction with a featured dish carousel.
+1. **Home**: Introduction with a featured dish carousel and "Food of the Day" section.
-2. **Menu**: List of all available recipes.
+2. **Menu**: List of all available recipes, loaded dynamically from the Spoonacular API.
 3. **About**: Business history, mission, and team introduction.
-4. **Contact**: Contact form and user rating.
+4. **Contact**: Contact form and user rating system.

 ## Technologies Used